Course Materials for: ‘Being a Leader and the Effective Exercise of Leadership: An Ontological/Phenomenological Model’

 History and More on the Course

 The course material is based on our (and our co-instructors’) work over the last ten years in developing a course of the same title at the University of Rochester Simon School of Business, USA from 2004-2008, (which course was taught in the curriculum at the US Air Force Academy from 2008-2011 and a version of which continues to be taught in the curriculum), Erasmus Academie Rotterdam, NL in June 2009 (a version of which was taught at the Erasmus University Law School from 2009-2010), Texas A&M University Mays School of Business, USA in June 2010, in India under the auspices of the IC Centre for Governance and MW Corp in November 2010, at the Geisel School of Medicine at Dartmouth College, USA in June 2012, in Whistler B.C.
-Canada in October 2012, at entrepreneurship@UBC, University of British Columbia, Canada and in Cancun, Mexico in October 2013.
+Canada for the benefit of the Erhard-Jensen Ontological / Phenomenological Initiative in October 2012, at entrepreneurship@UBC, University of British Columbia, Canada, in Cancun, Mexico for the benefit of the Erhard-Jensen Ontological / Phenomenological Initiative in October 2013, and in Singapore, hosted by Nanyang Technological University in July 2014.
 The course is still under development and will be for several more years.